tldr-pages/tldr/contributing-guides/quick-start.md

 `pwd --logical`
 ```

-Although `tldr` pages use Markdown syntax we have to note some moments:
+Although `tldr` pages use Markdown syntax, we should note some conventions that we follow:

 - The first line is a header of the page.
 - Lines beginning with a `>` contain the short command description (in an imperative mood) and link the GNU Core Utilities (coreutils) `pwd` page.